BaguaSys/tutorials/src/faq_troubleshooting.md

 the one you want to use (usually a physical one).
 Card information can be obtained by `ls /sys/class/net/`.

-Setting `NCCL_DEBUG` to “WARN” will make NCCL print an explicit warning message before returning the error, which will help you idenfity the error.
+With environment variable `NCCL_DEBUG=WARN`, NCCL will print more helpful warning message, which sometimes can help you idenfity the root cause.

 ## Model accuracy drops